kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% endhighlight %}

-but it does otherwise accurately portray how evaluation of 'vanilla' `R` functions works.
+It does otherwise accurately portray how evaluation of 'vanilla' `R` functions works.
+Behind the scenes, `R` will handle dispatch and such using C code, and perform non-standard evalaution to handle things like the use of `UseMethod()` within a function body.

 Hopefully this exercise has helped you piece together what happens behind the